Growing Snow Peas For Sweet Stir-Fries

 Fall and spring gardens can put gardeners in a bit of a pickle.
 What to grow?
-With a wonderful crunch and sweetness that can stand on it’s own or delight stir-fries, growing snow peas is a delicious and savvy choice to add to any late fall or early spring garden with mild temperatures.
+With a wonderful crunch and sweetness that can stand on its own or delight stir-fries, growing snow peas is a delicious and savvy choice to add to any late fall or early spring garden with mild temperatures.

-The snow pea is part of the pea or Pisum family thought to have originated some 10,000 years ago either in Europe or India.
+The snow pea is part of the pea or Pisum family and thought to have originated some 10,000 years ago either in Europe or India.
 10,000-year-old fossilized peas have in fact been found in Switzerland!
 Since that time, they have spread across the globe and turned into some 13,000 varieties.
 Of those, there are three main categories: sugar snap peas, snow peas, and English peas.

 With vines that have a mind of their own, these peas will creep up walls and curl around just about anything in the garden in their quest for life.
 Growing snow peas in the garden isn’t just beneficial to your diet.
 Peas add nutrients to the ground that they grow in, making it richer and healthier for surrounding fauna.

 Snow peas are easily spotted in the garden, not just because of their large bounties, but also because their flowers can be so incredibly pretty.
-White, pink and purple buds fill the air with wonderful color, before adding a delicious bite to your plate.
+White, pink, and purple buds fill the air with wonderful color, before adding a delicious bite to your plate.

 Snow peas are eaten when the pods are still immature, and eaten whole as some forms of snap peas are.
 You can tell these peas apart from others by their distinctive flat and almost translucent pods, with baby seeds growing snug inside.

-Good Products For Growing Snow Peas:
+Good Products At Amazon For Growing Snow Peas:

 - Neem Bliss 100% Cold Pressed Neem Oil